Barbados Defence Force: Barbados Cadet Corps

-Barbados Cadet Corps is commanded by the commandant of the Barbados Cadet Corps, Commander David Dowridge, who is also a former deputy chief of staff (DCOS).
+Barbados Cadet Corps is commanded by the commandant of the Barbados Cadet Corps, Commander Carl Farley.
 This is the military youth organisation of the Defence Force.
 Includes Infantry and Sea Cadets.
 This organisation was started in 1904.
 The first females joined the cadet corps in the 1970s to 1980s.
 The Cadet Corps has a pledge and also a song.
-It started with 3 normal units but today has expanded to 22.
-These units are grouped into zones.
-There are also a band, sea cadet, and medical units along with a shooting programme.
+It started with 3 normal units but today has expanded to 23.
+These units are grouped into 5 battalions.
+There are also a band, sea cadet, and medical, Catering units along with a shooting programme.

 BDF Sports Program

 The Barbados Defence Force Sports Program is the sporting arm of the BDF, specializing in the recruitment and training of athletes in five sports; football, cricket, table tennis, athletics and boxing.

 Barbados Legion

 Similarly to its American, British and Canadian counterparts, the BDF has a voluntary veteran's organization known as the Barbados Legion.
 It was founded in 1957, nine years prior to independence.
 Being a registered charity, it receives assistance from the Barbados Poppy League and the national government.